 - chemical, petroleum, biological and radiological incidents in any media (air, land, surface and ground water).

-The Emergency Response Group over the past ten years has had an average of 352 incidents per year (one incident per day).
-For each of the last ten years the following trend has been: 60% of the incidents involved petroleum releases; 60% of the total incidents occurred in New Castle County; and 60% of the incidents involved only the Emergency Response Group.
+Over the past ten years, the Emergency Response Team has had an average of 352 incidents per year (one incident per day).
+In the last year, the following trend has been: 50 percent of the incidents involved petroleum releases; 50 percent of the total incidents occurred in New Castle County; and 60 percent of the incidents involved only the Emergency Response Team.

-Reports of incidents requiring a response by the Emergency Response Group or the State Emergency Response Team are handled by the Division's TOLL-FREE 24-HOUR COMPLAINT LINES.
-The number is 1-800-662-8802.
+Reports of incidents requiring a response by the Emergency Response Team or the State Emergency Response Team are handled by the DNREC's TOLL-FREE 24-HOUR COMPLAINT LINE, 1-800-662-8802.